Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 - `X-Kong-Request-Debug`: If the value is set to `*`, timing information will be collected and exported for the current request.
-If this header is not present or contains unknown value, timing information will not be collected for the current request.
+If this header is not present or contains an unknown value, timing information will not be collected for the current request.
 You can also specify a list of filters, separated by commas, to filter the scope of the time information that is collected.